yosoyubik/tic-tac-toe/README.md

 - Board state printed in the console
 - Structures in `/=home=/sur` and marks for updates
 - Notification for game invitation
+- Use queue instead of list to keep track on subscriptions on hold
+  - Research Gall to replace this
+- Pending requests to play are queued and pulled one current game finishes.
 ## Network install

 TODO